mitoc/website/_pages/activities/surfing.md

 1. Be a MITOC member
 2. Have completed a boathouse training/work session annually
-3. E-mail the [surf chair](mailto:boathouse-mgr@mit.edu) to check for board availability.
+3. E-mail the [surf chair](mailto:boathouse-mgr@mit.edu) to check for board availability and fill out a [surfing float plan form](https://forms.gle/A4WZEaHvCCeYMTe39).
 You must establish that you will be able to use the gear safely.
 4. After your trip, a brief report to the surf chair would be appreciated about any issues with the boards as well as any comments of interest about your experience

 For more detailed information about renting surfboards, see the [boathouse rental page](/rentals/boathouse).